 PracticePanther is great for automatic time and expense tracking, helping firms make this process as efficient and painless as possible.
 Its easy-to-use interface means you can get up and running in no time, with minimal (if any) training required.

 That said, its automation capabilities are fairly limited.
-It can automate time tracking but can’t apply this to the client intake process.
+It can automate time tracking but can’t apply this to the client onboarding process.
 PracticePanther also offers fewer than 30 integrations and many of its most useful features (like flat-fee billing) are reserved for the top-tier business plan.

-Smokeball—a “hybrid cloud” solution—features automates time-tracking that even tracks time spent on other apps (such as Word or Outlook).
+Smokeball—a “hybrid cloud” solution—features automated time-tracking that even tracks time spent on other apps (such as Word or Outlook).
 What’s more, it integrates directly with solutions like LawPay and Quickbooks to increase productivity and reduce errors in the billing process.

 However, as it’s not truly cloud-based, lawyers can’t access the platform’s full capabilities while on the road.
-This is a major stumbling block for busy attorneys who often spend their days outside the office.
+This is a major stumbling block for busy solicitors who often spend their days outside the office.